-This 135-page passport includes maps, a history of the state’s park and forest system, a brief description and most memorable feature of each state park and forest, and additional online resources.
+This 135-page passport includes maps, a history of the state’s park and forest system, a brief description and memorable feature of each state park and forest, and additional online resources.
 Participants can track their visits to our public lands by initialing their book or having it stamped at the park or forest office.
 The Pennsylvania Passport not only guides people to our state parks and forests, but it also breaks down interest areas and challenges users to complete each area to receive recognition for their accomplishments with a special metal "dog tag" for the theme.
+(Download the form to claim your tag(s).)
 How many state parks and forests have you visited?

 Have an older version of the Passport?
 You might be missing Park #121, so download and print this small insert for Washington Crossing Historic Park.
 It will print on an Avery 5163 label and fits nicely onto page 116 after Yellow Creek State Park.

-Also available in the new August 2017 printing is a directory of the state parks and forests offices with GPS coordinates.
+Also available is a directory of the state parks and forests offices with GPS coordinates.
 Get yours here!

 If you enjoy the Pennsylvania State Parks and State Forests Passport, consider purchasing the Passport To Your National Parks® from Eastern National available at www.eparks.com.